-California Penal Code § 11418 PC states that “any person, without lawful authority, who possesses, develops, manufactures, produces, transfers, acquires, or retains any weapon of mass destruction, shall be [guilty of a crime].”
-Doing so is a felony punishable by up to 12 years in jail or prison.
+California Penal Code § 11418 states that “any person, without lawful authority, who possesses, develops, manufactures, produces, transfers, acquires, or retains any weapon of mass destruction, shall be [guilty of a crime].”
+This offense is a felony punishable by up to 12 years in jail or prison.

 Examples